-If you've traveled outside the United States, it's likely you've been in a bathroom with a bidet.
-Whether or not you used this puzzling porcelain device, or—sorry folks, but I speak the truth—had the faintest notion of its purpose is another matter.
+If you've traveled outside the United States, you've likely been in a bathroom with a bidet.
+Whether or not you used this puzzling porcelain device or had the faintest notion of its purpose is another matter.

-But like other green energy advocates, Vartan's fondness for bidets goes beyond basic hygiene.
 Many eco-conscious folks argue that bidets help conserve trees by cutting back on the manufacture and overuse of toilet paper.
-What's more, bidets save water—not only what is required to make that toilet paper, but also the countless gallons Americans squander showering when the quick-yet-thorough cleanup a bidet provides may be all that's necessary.
+What's more, bidets save water—not only what is required to make that toilet paper but also the countless gallons Americans squander showering when the quick-yet-thorough cleanup a bidet provides may be all that's necessary.

 Types of Bidets

 While the numerous advantages of a bidet may sound appealing, the installation of an additional fixture in your bathroom may be out of the question.
-Fortunately, there are all sorts of options you can buy that don't require a complete remodel.
-These range from so-called "smart toilets" with built-in bidet functions (not to mention foot warmers and Bluetooth music systems, but that's a whole separate story).
-You'll also find a number of high-quality seats and hand-held attachments on the market that provide add-on bidet functions to an existing toilet.
+Fortunately, there are all sorts of options you can buy that don't require a complete remodel including "smart toilets" with built-in bidet functions.
+You'll also find several high-quality seats and handheld attachments on the market that provide add-on bidet functions to an existing toilet.

-- Toilets with integrated bidets: Most of today's high-tech toilets incorporate a bidet function along with all sorts of pampering features.
-Toto's compact Washlet G500 comes with a built-in deodorizer, sensor-activated lid opener and hands-free automatic flusher.
-Kohler's San Raphael includes a remote-controlled bidet as well a night light, warm air dryer and energy-saving dual-flush technology.
+- Toilets with integrated bidets: Most of today's high-tech toilets incorporate a bidet function along with all sorts of pampering features such as built-in deodorizers, sensor-activated lid openers, and hands-free automatic flushers.

 - Bidet seats: Easy to install and simple to use, a bidet seat instantly converts your toilet into a high-tech throne.
 With electronic models, the touch of a button extends a small nozzle beneath you that sprays a comfortable stream of warm, aerated water.
 When you’re done, the nozzle automatically cleans itself before retracting back into its sleeve.
-Many models also come with heated seats and air dryers, while some, including the popular Brondell Swash 1000, also boast energy-efficient tankless water heating systems.
-There are a number of eco-conscious, non-electric bidet seats as well.
-These require only water pressure to operate, and tend to be less expensive than their electric and battery-operated counterparts.
+Many models also come with heated seats and air dryers, while some also boast energy-efficient tankless water heating systems.
+There are several eco-conscious, non-electric bidet seats as well.
+These require only water pressure to operate and tend to be less expensive than their electric and battery-operated counterparts.

 - Bidet attachments: These very affordable, easy-to-install products are mounted to the underside of an existing toilet seat and require no batteries or electricity to operate.
-The Bio-Bidet Elite 3 connects to your toilet's fresh water supply line and features front, rear and nozzle cleaning modes.
+They connect to your toilet's fresh water supply line and features front, rear, and nozzle cleaning modes.
 However, do keep in mind that the water isn't heated.

 - Handheld Bidets: Similar in price to bidet attachments, these models resemble handheld shower sprays.
-Brondell's CleanSpa can be installed on virtually any toilet with an external water supply.
+They can be installed on virtually any toilet with an external water supply.